ucsb-cs48/w20/_lab/lab01.md

 on the whiteboard or a paper flip chart, take pictures of them, and upload them to your repo under the `./team/sprint01/` directory.

-You already have a (required) `./team/sprint01/lab01.jpg` or `./team/sprint01/lab01.png`, for example, so you are encouraged to continue that naming conventions with `./team/sprint01/lab01-chart01.jpg`, `./team/sprint01/lab01-chart02.png`, etc.
+You already have a (required) `./team/sprint01/lab01.jpg` or `./team/sprint01/lab01.png`, so you are encouraged to continue that naming conventions with `./team/sprint01/lab01-chart01.jpg`, `./team/sprint01/lab01-chart02.png`, etc.

 </div>